Loading...

 During make-safe, your IICRC-certified contractor will extract standing water, deploy drying equipment (air movers and dehumidifiers), take moisture readings to map the extent of damage, apply antimicrobial treatment where required, and document everything with photos and reports.
 After the make-safe, they will provide a formal contract with full terms and conditions for the remaining restoration scope.

-Payment plans are available through Blue Fire Finance to help manage costs while you await your insurance reimbursement.
+Payment plans are available through Equipped Commercial Finance to help manage costs while you await your insurance reimbursement.

 While waiting for your restoration contractor to arrive, there are several things you can do to protect your property and support your insurance claim.